mdjim22/windows-log-analysis/README.md

 # windows-log-analysis
-Windows Log Analysis is a concise project focused on optimizing Windows system security and performance
+Windows Log Analysis is a concise project focused on optimizing Windows system security and performance.
+By collecting and parsing event logs, the project leverages machine learning to detect anomalies, potential threats, and performance issues.
+Emphasizing user activity monitoring, it provides a streamlined interface for reporting and visualization, offering administrators actionable insights to fortify Windows environments.